 Skin, eye, and mucosal symptoms

 Some patients report lingering dry skin, chapped lips, or eye irritation.
 These symptoms relate to oil suppression and may last longer in some individuals.
-Supportive care, such as lip balms and eye drops, is often sufficient.
+Supportive care, such as using a ceramide-based moisturizer twice daily, along with lip balms and eye drops, is often sufficient.

 Joint, muscle, and fatigue symptoms